-A Limited Liability Partnership (‘LLP’) is a business organisation comprising two or more persons associated for carrying on a lawful business with a view to profit that is registered as such under the Limited Liability Partnership Act 2005 (Act 5 of 2005).
-Despite its name, it is not regarded as a partnership and general partnership law does not apply to LLPs.

 An LLP is another form of doing business in Singapore.
+A Limited Liability Partnership (‘LLP’) is a business organization comprising two or more persons associated for carrying on a lawful business with a view to profit that is registered as such under the Limited Liability Partnership Act 2005 (Act 5 of 2005).
+Despite its name, it is not regarded as a partnership.
+Therefore, the general partnership law does not apply to LLPs.

 This means that instead of registering a business or a company in Singapore, interested parties may choose to register an LLP to carry out their business activities.
 The LLP will give the owners the flexibility of operating as a partnership whilst giving them limited liability.
 It combines the benefits of a partnership with those of private limited companies.
-The LLP is a body corporate and has legal personality separate from its partners.
+The LLP is a body corporate and has a legal personality separate from its partners.
 The LLP has perpetual succession.
-Any change in the partners of a LLP does not affect its existence, rights or liabilities.
+Any change in the partners of a LLP does not affect its existence, rights, or liabilities.

 An LLP is capable of:

 Suing and being sued in its name